zorbaTheRainy/autotranslate/README.md

 Multiple services or URLs can be used by putting a comma after each one.
 Again, see the example above.

-I **strongly** suggest trying out the desired `NOTIFY_URLS` in either single-file mode or by looking at the console log for Docker, as the error messages for registering the URLs occur before the global file log is fully setup.
+I **strongly** suggest trying out the desired `NOTIFY_URLS` in either single-file mode or by looking at the container log for Docker, as the error messages for registering the URLs occur before the global file log is fully setup.
 (If you're worried about using your DeepL quota, put in a fake API key, and the URLs will be processed but any translation attempts will fail due to an invalid key.
-Plus you'll then get a notification that your translation failed)
+Plus you'll then get a notification that your translation failed.)

 ### Other random quirks you may be interested in